pioui/uncertainty/README.md

-# Measures Of Uncertainty
+# On Measures Of Uncertainty In Classification
-This repository contains a study in measures of uncertainty in classification.
+Geometry-based and homophily-based measures to assess the uncertainty of a pre-trained classifier.

 ## Set up